rouyng/tncexporter/README.md

 ### Q: I'm having trouble setting up prometheus/grafana/direwolf/python, can you help me?
 TNC exporter relies on a somewhat complex stack of services to function.
 You should be prepared to spend a small amount of time familiarizing yourself with all these services for best results.
 Please do not open issues in this repo for generic prometheus/grafana setup questions, I will close them.

 Prometheus and grafana are used in this project because there are huge communities around these services and many tutorials and troubleshooting tips are available online.
-For these applications, please refer to the prometheus/grafana installation guides linked in the "Installation" section below.
+For these applications, please refer to the prometheus/grafana installation guides linked in the [Installation guide](#installation-guide) above.
 Many other resources are available via google, youtube and stackoverflow.
 If you are new to these services, a good tutorial experience is to follow this [node exporter guide](https://grafana.com/oss/prometheus/exporters/node-exporter/).
 Once you have done this, you are assured of a functioning prometheus/grafana setup and can proceed to configuring TNC exporter.

 If you are having issues setting up direwolf, please refer to that project's excellent [documentation](https://github.com/wb2osz/direwolf/tree/master/doc).
 In the rare case you have an issue not covered by the documentation, the [direwolf mailing list](https://groups.io/g/direwolf) is very helpful.